xXleowXx/gitlab-charts/doc/advanced/external-mattermost/index.md

 This document describes how to install Mattermost Team Edition Helm Chart in proximity with an existing GitLab Helm Chart deployment.

-As the Mattermost Helm Chart is installed in a separate namespace, it is recommended that `cert-manager` and `nginx-ingress` be configured to manage cluster-wide Ingress and certificate resources.
+As the Mattermost Helm Chart is installed in a separate namespace, it is recommended that `cert-manager` and `ingress-nginx` be configured to manage cluster-wide Ingress and certificate resources.
 For additional configuration information, refer to the [Mattermost Helm configuration guide](https://github.com/mattermost/mattermost-helm/tree/master/charts/mattermost-team-edition#configuration).

 ## Prerequisites